-We synthesised and investigated four DPP-based copolymers with TTT and TTVTT comonomers, branched alkyl and amphipathic sidechains, focusing on the structure-property relationships for OECT applications.
-Elongating the donor unit from TTT to TTVTT results in a highly ordered and 'edge-on' molecular orientation, thus achieving the highest charge transport properties as reflected in the OFET mobilities.
-Importantly, the long-alkyl-group spacers (C{12}) in amphipathic sidechains prevents disruptions to the D-A polymer properties that provide efficient electronic charge transport.
-In fact, the amphipathic sidechains improve the in-plane π stacking by changing 'face-on' to 'edge-on' dominant orientation in gDPP-TTT and in the case of gDPP-TTVTT, the high molecular 'edge-on' packing in conserved.
+We have synthesized and investigated four DPP-based copolymers with TTT and TTVTT comonomers, branched alkyl and amphipathic sidechains, focusing on the structure-property relationships for OECT applications.
+Elongating the donor unit from TTT to TTVTT results in a highly ordered and "edge-on" molecular orientation, thus achieving the highest charge-transport properties as reflected in the OFET mobilities.
+Importantly, the long-alkyl-group spacers (C12) in amphipathic sidechains prevents disruptions to the D-A polymer properties that provide efficient electronic charge transport.
+In fact, the amphipathic sidechains improve the in-plane $\pi$ stacking by changing "face-on" to "edge-on" dominant orientation in gDPP-

+TTT and in the case of gDPP-TTVTT, the high molecular "edgeon" packing in conserved.
 As a result, gDPP-TTVTT achieves the highest OECT transconductance and effective capacitance (61.9 S cm-1, 1 mF cm-2) compared to gDPP-TTT (0.87 S cm-1, 0.64 mF cm-2).
-The in-situ structural analysis reveals that gDPP-TTVTT has faster and easier polaron formation with less structural changes in the DPP acceptor units.
+The in situ structural analysis reveals that gDPP-TTVTT has faster and easier polaron formation with less structural changes in the DPP acceptor units.
 Accordingly, the MD shows gDPP-TTVTT with greater ion density around the backbone and anion accumulation near to the donor units.
-Such ion spatial distribution facilitates efficient polaron formation localised to the donor units, contributing towards gDPP-TTVTT's high OECT performance and operational stability.
-We achieve a fine balance of electronic and ion charge transport properties by combining the use of an elongated conjugated backbone in D-A polymers and amphipathic sidechains with C{12} spacers.
-Our findings provide guidance for using long-alkyl-group spacers with D-A polymers, to improve optoelectronic and morphological properties that control charge transport and polaron formation for higher performing and stable OECTs.
+Such ion spatial distribution facilitates efficient polaron formation localized to the donor units, contributing towards gDPP-TTVTT's high OECT performance and operational stability.
+We achieve a fine balance of electronic and ion charge-transport properties by combining the use of an elongated conjugated backbone in D-A polymers and amphipathic sidechains with C12 spacers.
+Our findings provide guidance for using long-alkylgroup spacers with D-A polymers, to improve optoelectronic and morphological properties that control charge transport and polaron formation for higher performing and stable OECTs.

-4. Experimental Section/Methods
+4. Experimental Section